-The schedule provided at Appendix B contains a list of all audits agreed for inclusion in the Annual Audit Plan 2015/16 and the final outturn for the financial year.
-In total, 26 will be delivered.
+The schedule provided at Appendix B contains a list of all audits agreed for inclusion in the Annual Audit Plan 2016/17 and the final outturn for the financial year.
+In total, 16 will be delivered, with 8 Healthy Organisation themes covered in one report.
 It is important that Members are aware of the status of all audits and that this information helps them place reliance on the work of Internal Audit and its ability to complete the plan as agreed.

-Of the 26 reviews in the revised 2015/16 audit plan, they are broken down as follows:
+Of the 16 reviews in the revised 2016/17 audit plan, they are broken down as follows: